EverQuest: Classes

-Casters are magic-users and sorcerers which wear light armor but command powerful spells.
+Casters are magic-users and sorcerers that wear light armor but command powerful spells.
 Those among them include the Wizard, a specialized damage-dealing class which uses the power of fire, ice, and pure magic energy for devastating effect as well as teleportation abilities; the Magician, a summoner who is able to call upon elemental servants which aid them in dealing damage; the Necromancer, a dark caster who uses the power of disease and poison to wither away their opponents while commanding undead allies to aid them; and the Enchanter, an illusionist who can take on many forms, support allies with strengthening spells, and pacify enemies with mesmerizing abilities.

-Hybrid classes are those which can perform multiple roles or have abilities of various types.
-These include Paladins, knights who possess the ability to take damage or heal with magic or laying on of hands; Shadowknights, dark warriors who use a combination of melee attacks and disease/poison abilities to damage foes as well as take damage for the party; the Bard, a minstrel who is able to use magical songs for a number of effects - including damaging enemies, strengthening allies, and improving the movement speed of themselves and others; Rangers, protectors of nature who learn healing and support magic in addition to being able to damage enemies in close combat or at a distance with bows and arrows; and Beastlords, primal fighters who are constantly joined by their animal wards which help them deal damage, and can assist their teammates with healing and support skills.
+Hybrid classes are those that can perform multiple roles or have abilities of various types.
+These include the Paladin, a knight who possesses the ability to take damage or heal with magic or laying on of hands; the Shadowknight, a dark warrior who uses a combination of melee attacks and disease/poison abilities to damage foes as well as take damage for the party; the Bard, a minstrel who is able to use magical songs for a number of effects, including damaging enemies, strengthening allies, and improving the movement speed of themselves and others; the Ranger, a protector of nature who learns healing and support magic in addition to being able to damage enemies in close combat or at a distance with bows and arrows.
+They also have the unique ability to track their quarry, mastering the tyranny of distance out in the wild unknown reaches of Norrath.
+Finally, the Beastlord is a primal fighter who is constantly joined by their animal wards that help them deal damage, and they can assist their teammates with healing and support skills.